 Though butternut squash is typically served roasted, grilling this fall vegetable really brings out its sweetness.
 To start, slice your squash into half-inch slices.
 Coat them with olive oil and whatever spices you’re working with.
 Place them on a grill at medium heat and cook for four to five minutes.
 You can either serve the slices whole with a roasted chicken or cut them into pieces and toss with a warm fall salad.

 Eating your greens has never tasted this good.
 We like mixing the charred leaves with white beans for a simple salad.
 Brush the escarole with olive oil and season with salt and pepper.
 Grill, turning once until the leaves are wilted and slightly charred.
-Mix white beans with roasted garlic, olive oil, and lemon juice before spooning the mixture over the escarole.
+Mix white beans with roasted garlic,

 While it’s never the wrong time to grill lamb, there’s something about fall that seems particularly well-suited for a lamb chop.
 To get the perfect cook on these bad boys, sear the room temperature chops for two minutes before flipping them over for another three minutes on the other side.
 Pair with fresh rosemary and thyme.